lucasm/lucasm/README.md

 <h1 align="center">Hi 👋🏻 , I'm <a href="https://lucasm.dev">Lucas Menezes</a></h1>
 <h3 align="center">I'm Software Developer from Brazil</h3>
-<p align="center">I build amazing things with focus on Frontend, Web APIs, AI and Cloud.
+<p align="center">I build amazing things with Frontend Technologies, Web APIs, AI and Cloud.
 I loves Computer Science, açaí and travel!
 Fun fact: I was born in the Amazon rainforest and I carry the surname "Maués" from Brazilian indigenous peoples.</p>

 ## Connect